cds-snc/gcds-docs/src/en/components/footer/design.md

 - Make link text clear and specific to help a person decide if they should leave the current page.
 Spell out where a person will go or what they'll find when they select a link.
 - Keep link text short and distinctive so a person can scan the links in the footer and find what they're looking for.
 Avoid using "click here" or "read more" as link text.
 - Limit the number of links in your footer.
-Too much information and increases cognitive load and can be overwhelming to some readers.
+Too much information increases cognitive load and can be overwhelming to some readers.